ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 General considerations
 ======================

-Specifying a siteaccess
+Specifying SiteAccess
 -----------

-In order to specify a siteaccess when talking to the REST API, a custom header, "X-Siteaccess", needs to be provided.
+In order to specify SiteAccess when talking to the REST API, a custom header, `X-Siteaccess`, needs to be provided.
 If it isn't, the default one will be used.